- Arts Award for Distinction in Research

 The H. Noel Fieldhouse Award for Distinguished Teaching is designed to recognize outstanding teaching in the Faculty of Arts, and is awarded each June at Convocation.
 All full-time academic staff in the Faculty of Arts are eligible for this award.
 Any student, alumnus, or member of the academic staff may submit a nomination.

-Thoughtful and detailed letters of nomination carry greater weight in the selection process than mere numbers of nominations.
-Letters should specify what constitutes “distinguished teaching” (in the nominator’s opinion), with supporting evidence taken from the nominee’s teaching.
+Letters should specify what, in the nominator's opinion, constitutes distinguished teaching.
+Please include supporting evidence drawn from the nominee’s teaching.
 When referencing specific courses please include the course number and the year.

 Professor Daniel Heller, Jewish Studies, 2015-2016

 Professor Dirk Schlimm, Philosophy, 2014-2015

 Professor Laila Parsons, History and Classical Studies/Insitute of Islamic Studies, 2013-2014